Wood Burning : Long-haired Rabbit with Black fur pyrography tutorial

 STEP 6 – CHEST

-Make sure you start the burn stroke in the center of the part and pull it away from the center.
+I would reburn over a burn stroke several times to darken.
+Also, I left gaps between the burn strokes.
+If you look at the area just above where I’m burning in the photo, you can see there is a part in the fur.
+Anytime there is a part, I burn along both sides of the part line.
+The burn stroke starts on the part line and gets pull it away from it.
 The reason is that burn strokes tend to start out darker than they end.
 By starting the burn stroke in the center of the part, that will become the darkest area.
 This will help create the illusion of the part in the fur.

 It might be easier to draw those highlights with white charcoal.
 Then burn around the white charcoal lines.
 I will get into this subject in greater detail later on.